nadjascodejourney/scrollr3fproject/README.md

 # Animated Scroll Website with React Three Fiber and GSAP

 This project is a simple interactive 3D web application build for selfstudy purposes.
 My goal is to use 3D web technologies in combination with scroll-based animations to offer an immersive user experience.
+Click the link in the description, to see it live!

 ## Project Overview